PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis

-\textbf{Contribution.} Our main contributions are as follows: \be \item \textbf{\agent}, an agentic approach for cloud incident RCA with structured, LLM-driven graph reasoning and traversal by utilizing microservices and program dependency graphs. \item An application of the hammock block program dependence graph for agentic RCA, leveraging the hammock block's hierarchical nesting structure to analyze microservice code at multi-granular levels seamlessly. \item Code-Cloud-RCA Benchmark consisting of 30 different scenarios and each incorporating a unique software, configuration, deployment, or resource-related fault observed in the real-world~\cite{cbs_database,k8saf,monzo_2017_outage,reddit_pi_day_outage,ghosh_2022_socc,gunawi2014cloudbug,hotos_19}, and injected in a live Kubernetes cloud environment. \item A demonstration of \agent's agentic capabilities to perform cross \sgraph-\graph traversal to diagnose a challenging incident. \ee
+\textbf{Contribution.} Our main contributions are as follows: \be \item \textbf{\agent}, an agentic approach for cloud incident RCA with structured, LLM-driven graph reasoning and traversal that utilizes microservices and program dependency graphs. \item An application of the hammock block program dependence graph for agentic RCA, leveraging the hammock block's hierarchical nesting structure to analyze microservice code at multi-granular levels seamlessly. \item Code-Cloud-RCA Benchmark, integrated into ITBench~\cite{itbench_k8s_topology_monitor_2025}, consisting of 30 different scenarios, each incorporating a unique software, configuration, deployment, or resource-related fault observed in the real world~\cite{cbs_database,k8saf,monzo_2017_outage,reddit_pi_day_outage,ghosh_2022_socc,gunawi2014cloudbug,hotos_19} and injected into a live Kubernetes cloud environment.